go-echarts/go-echarts-pipeline/README.md

 and `go-echarts/examples` repo.
 The `go-echarts/examples` contains lots of showcases, it can be the test cases also.

-Idea of this pipeline is that we can compare the generated content (with latest `go-echarts` codebase) with the snapshot content (with latest `go-echarts` release) to distinguish any changes.
+Idea of this pipeline is that we can compare the generated options (with latest `go-echarts` codebase) with the snapshot options (with latest `go-echarts` release version) to distinguish any breaking structure/option change.

-Technically, it will mask all the `Rand` mock things such as `numbers`, `chartID`...etc, then checking the generated options must be same (same keys, same structure).
+Technically, it will mask all the `random` mock things such as `numbers`, `chartID`...etc and `function string`, then checking the generated options must be same (same keys, same structure).

 If something's wrong, it will output the `diff` details. i.e.